USPTO registration examination: Foreigners

-Non-U.S. citizens wishing to practice before the USPTO in their own country may also register by meeting the same requirements if the individual is registered to practice before the patent office in their country of residence AND if their country has a reciprocity agreement with the U.S. Currently, only one country, Canada, has such an agreement; while the Canadian Intellectual Property Office does not recognize this reciprocity.
+Non-U.S. citizens wishing to practice before the USPTO in their own country may also register by meeting the same requirements if the individual is registered to practice before the patent office in their country of residence AND if their country has a reciprocity agreement with the U.S. Currently, only one country, Canada, has such an agreement, although the Canadian Intellectual Property Office does not recognize this reciprocally.
 Moreover, the USPTO makes no effort to verify; the requirement exists merely on paper and has no force.
 Such registration is granted for the limited purpose of representing patent applicants from the individual's country of residence before the USPTO.
 Non-U.S. citizens legally residing in the United States, having a valid nonimmigrant work visa, and already employed by a patent firm in a patent prosecution role (often referred to as a "technical specialist") may take the exam in order to gain limited recognition to act as a patent agent for applications being handled through their employer.
 This law on Aliens, 37 C.F.R.
 11.6(c), is not enforced by the USPTO Office of Enrollment and Discipline (OED).
 However, employees of the USPTO must be U.S. citizens and this is verified in a background check; patent agents who want to work for the USPTO must first become U.S. citizens.